Th3-D5-482/Project-SnowCone/README.md

 ### 🏠 Main Dashboard

-The dashboard displays recent songs organized by album, mixes, worship and praise bands, and tailored suggestions based on listening history.
+The dashboard showcases recent songs organized by album, mixes, worship and praise bands, and personalized suggestions based on listening history.
+It also features a dedicated library section where users can view, manage, and create their own song collections.

-- A search interface allows users to find songs and explore them by category.
-- A dedicated library section lets users view, manage, and create their own song collections.

 ---